thrivehive/segment/README.md

 Implements Segment.io `identify`, `page`, and `track` methods, and adds a `setup` function to inject the segment script into your page with your write key.

+Also removes the need to paste the segment JS snippet into `<head>`.

 A [Vue directive](#vue-directive) is also included to make event tracking easier.

 ## Installation